definitely-bad-people/death/README.md

-# Life
+# Death

-This is repo is about good things and is good
+This repo is about bad things; it's malware